Website hosted by arc19 Web Design.

 6. Should anyone arrive at the club to play a tie which is not entered in the rink book, this will be balloted After the ties in the rink book and shall also be done with the number of requests + one.

-12. The Match Secretary or a member of the Match Committee will act as umpire, in the event of disputes.
-In their absence the players may ask any member present, whom the players mutually agree upon, to determine a measure, but any dispute as the laws of the game must be referred to the Match Secretary in writing within 48 hours for a decision by the Match Committee.
+13. The Match Secretary or a member of the Match Committee will act as umpire in the event of disputes In their absence the players may ask any member present, whom the players mutually agree upon, to determine a measure, but any dispute as the laws of the game must be referred to the Match Secretary in writing within 48 hours for a decision by the Match Committee.

-White shirt & Club tie or Club Polo shirt, grey flannels and white pullover, (if worn) for men.
+White shirt & Club tie or Club Polo shirt, grey/black flannels and white pullover, (if worn) for men.

 N.B.
 Teams must always be dressed the same.
 I.E. Shirt & Tie or Polo Shirt for Gents and White Blouses or Polo Shirts for Ladies, a mixture of both within the same team is not acceptable.